JamyJones/jjdgdjf/msg.md

 in mupdf c++ , how can i set the page background?
+I what to have #faebd7